 Using Synchronized Methods

-Example of not synchronized programme
+Example of not synchronized program

 class Callme {